Salary or draw: Paying yourself as a business owner

 FAQs

-No, Roy AI works as an advisor within the Huumans Dashboard to help you ask questions so you can be even more equipped and informed when you talk to your human accountant or bookkeeper.
+No, Roy works as a helpful guide within the Huumans to help you ask questions so you can be even more equipped and informed when you talk to your human accountant or bookkeeper.

 How often should business owners pay themselves?